5G-MAG/rt-5gms-application-server/docs/README.md

 - README.md      - Project README file.
 - LICENSE        - The software license for this project.
 - pyproject.toml - The Python project description for building and installing the application.
+- build_scripts/ - Scripts used when building the python project.
+  - backend.py - build backend wrapper to trigger extra build actions.
+  - generate_openapi - Will generate the OpenAPI python modules if not already present.
 - docs/          - Development documentation and examples.
   - README.md - This document.
   - chc.json - An example ContentHostingConfiguration JSON file which provisions a pull-ingest AS for "Big Buck Bunny".